medic/cht-core/.github/actions/dynamic-rapidpro-workspace-settings/README.md

 module.exports = RAPIDPRO_FLOWS;
 ```

-> **This action can be executed jointly with other Github actions like [deploy-with-medic-conf](https://github.com/medic/cht-core/tree/master/.github/actions/deploy-with-medic-conf).**
+> **This action can be executed jointly with other Github actions like [deploy-with-medic-conf](https://github.com/medic/cht-core/tree/master/.github/actions/deploy-with-medic-conf).
+However, it must be executed before other actions to update dependencies prior to compiling app settings.**

 ## CHT App Requirements
 * medic-conf@3.3 or above